About the programme

 Rugby coaches who have been trained by National Literacy Trust professionals to deliver the programme will run 10 sessions with your class.

 Every school will get a box full of great books for students which cover rugby and other topics, including titles like Rugby Academy: Combat Zone by Tom Palmer, Chasing the Rugby Dream by James Hook and Rugby Spirit by Gerard Siggins.

 Pupils will be given engaging branded materials when they take part in the programme including a workbook, posters, stickers, bookmarks and more.

-A pilot of the programme will be delivered until the end of 2020 in two areas in England where literacy problems are seriously impacting people’s lives.
-The first pilot areas are Leicester and Sale, where rugby coaches from Leicester Tigers Foundation and Sale Sharks have been trained to deliver the programme in local schools.
+A pilot of the programme was delivered until the end of 2020 in two areas in England where literacy problems are seriously impacting people’s lives.
+The first pilot areas are Leicester and Sale, where we trained rugby coaches from Leicester Tigers Foundation and Sale Sharks to deliver the programme in local schools.